Resigning from a Job: How to Resign from Your Job and Write a Letter of Resignation in 2023

 Not exactly!

-One important task is sending an official resignation letter to your employer.
-This is a necessary part of a professional resignation process even if you already discussed leaving with your boss and manager.
+One crucial task is sending an official resignation letter to your employer.
+This is necessary for a professional resignation process, even if you discussed leaving with your boss and manager.

 Why Write a Formal Resignation Letter?

 Not only is writing a resignation letter the professional thing to do (regardless of the reason you’re leaving), but it also helps document the decision and date for the current employer.
-The letter also allows you to quit your job on good terms and resign professionally from the position.
+The letter also allows you to quit your job on good terms and resign professionally.

 After it’s all said and done, you will be happy with the decision to write your current job a formal resignation letter.